COVID-19–Instructions and Interim Measures

 Certifications, Revocations and Representation Votes

-Applications for certification or revocations must be filed using the Board’s e-filing service or by faxing the application to one of the Board’s fax numbers.
+Applications for certification or revocations must be filed using the Board’s e-filing service.
 The applications must be accompanied by photocopies of the membership evidence or the confidential employee statements.
 The applicant must keep the originals.
 The Board may request the production of all or part of the original membership evidence or employee statements during its investigation.
 For questions regarding these applications, please contact one of our regional offices.

 All representation votes will be conducted electronically, offering both web-based and telephone options for casting a ballot.